 The Himachal Pradesh region of India lies near Kashmir which is situated on the border next to Pakistan.
 The area is comprised of extreme natural beauty, with immense deep valleys and peaks reaching up into the heavens.
 You can tackle Himachal Pradesh on foot, or take to the winding dirt tracks to get an adrenaline thrill by flying round tight bends.
 White-water rafting, rock-climbing and trekking also make this hidden adventure more than worthwhile.
 The best part is that nobody else will be around to spoil your views from the top of one of the many cliffs.

-The easiest way of describing Cappadocia is by saying it looks remarkably like the desert planet Tatooine from Star Wars (minus the Tusken Raiders of course)!
+The easiest way of describing Cappadocia is by saying it looks remarkably like the desert planet from Star Wars!
 The area is heavily populated with craters and sand, but is far from barren.
 Fantastic buildings dominate the landscape, with the unique terrain feeling like something from a story rather than a real life location.
 Massive caverns are also located throughout the region, with immense areas of human history to explore and sink your teeth into.
 For a huge open space, there is a surprising amount to do such as hiking, staying in a cave hotel and hot air ballooning!

-This forest is often described as ‘magical’ by anyone who visits it – and when you take a trip to the picturesque woodland paradise it’s not really hard to see why.
+This forest is often described as magical by anyone who visits it – and when you take a trip to the picturesque woodland paradise it’s not hard to see why!
 The Halle Forest looks like it was plucked right off the page of a fairy-tale, with a narrow winding path that leads you through a dense forest of pinewood trees.
-The Grass on either side is often more purple than green too, thanks largely to the level of magical bluebells growing there – enchanting stuff, to say the least!
+The Grass on either side is often more purple than green too, thanks largely to the large amount of magical bluebells growing there – enchanting stuff, to say the least!

 Our opinions are as always, our own.